 Legal Presumptions

 The law presumes that the car behind is always responsible for rear-end collisions.
 Usually, a car that rear-ends another vehicle is 100 percent at fault.
 However, in cases involving panic stops, for example, the person who is rear-ended may have stopped too quickly, stopped when he or she should not have, or already rear-ended the vehicle in front of him or her.
 This may create a certain percentage of liability for the injured claimant.
+Speak with our Atlantic County rear-end collision lawyer to guide you through the process of determining the negligent party.

 Comparative negligence plays an important role in rear-end car accident cases in our area.
 If the rear-ended party is found to have contributed to the collision, the jury has the right to allocate fault to each driver involved in a tailgating crash.